the hard truths about promoting your business on social media

 Resonance is more sustainable than shock value.

-Large corporations often struggle to sound human.
+The real opportunity for small businesses is that large corporations often struggle to sound human.

 Small businesses have an advantage because they are closer to: